 9. Do Not Talk Over Other People

-Try not to interrupt a speaker during a virtual meeting, and do not start side-conversations with participants while another speaker is presenting.
+Try not to interrupt a speaker during a virtual meeting, and do not start side conversations with participants while another speaker is presenting.
 If everyone tries to talk at the same time, the conference will fall into total disarray.
-Video conferencing apps like Zoom have a chat function, which will allow you to leave text messages for other participants in the meeting.
+Video conferencing apps like Zoom have a chat function, allowing you to leave text messages for other participants in the meeting.
 If you use the chat function to ask questions or make comments, the speaker can address those points when they have finished their presentation.

 10. Practice Sharing Your Screen and Sending Links

-Video meeting platforms like Zoom offer a lot of features and capabilities to make it easy to conduct a productive meeting.
+Video meeting platforms like Zoom offer many features and capabilities to make it easy to conduct a productive meeting.
 Get familiar with using some of the most common features like screen sharing and using the chat.

 If you’d like to demonstrate something and provide a visual, ask if you can share your screen or send links to examples using the chat feature.

 The recent social distancing restrictions forced a reduction in business travel.
 As a result of those restrictions, a lot of people have realized that traveling three hours to attend a one-hour meeting makes no sense at all when you could have a virtual meeting.

 So, the use of video conferencing is now likely to become the norm.
 Don’t worry, though, if you have not had much experience with video conferencing.
 The above tips will help you avoid some of the common mistakes.
 And, in time, you will learn to be a video conferencing pro.

 Featured Image Credit: Photo by Anna Shvets; Thank you!